scicloj/scicloj.github.io/content/en/docs/community/groups/scinoj-light/index.md

 description: "an online conference for Clojure data-analysis stories"
 lead: ""
 date: 2025-01-20
-lastmod: 2025-04-05
+lastmod: 2025-04-07
 draft: false
 images: ["Noj.png"]
 ---

 ![Noj logo](Noj.png)

-As the Clojure toolkit for data science has been maturing, in 2025, Scicloj finally shifts more resources into making it accessible and well-known.
+As the Clojure toolkit for data science has matured, Scicloj is shifting more resources into making it accessible and well-known.

-SciNoj Light is one of the first steps in that direction.
+SciNoj Light is a step in that direction.

 :calendar: [Event](https://clojureverse.org/t/scinoj-light-1st-conference/) (also available at the [Clojure Calendar Feed](../../events))